eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 It is the exact point of why I decided to start blogging in the first place.
 Conversely, writing forces me to read more.

-That being said, you might see some typos, inconsistencies, and slip-ups in my posts as I improve my writing capabilities.
+That being said, you might see some typos, grammatical errors, inconsistencies, and slip-ups in my posts as I improve my writing capabilities.

 English will be the primary language here.
 Although, from time to time you might encounter Tagalog or Hiligaynon terminologies in my posts.